Traditional Cremation Costs in Ohio (2026)

 - Pacemakers and implants: These must be removed before cremation for safety

-- No casket required: Under the FTC Funeral Rule, you are not required to purchase a casket for cremation — an alternative container is sufficient
+- No casket required: Under the FTC Funeral Rule, you are not required to purchase a casket for cremation — an alternative container is sufficient, and funeral homes must provide an itemized General Price List upon request

 - Ashes: The cremated remains (typically 3-7 pounds) are returned to the family in a container or urn of your choice